 Cruising in Egypt

-While horrible for the environment, cruising the Nile is a bucket list item for many.
+Cruising the Nile is a bucket list item for many.
 Including us.
 The cruise ships take you from Aswan to Luxor, or the other way around, and will stop at all the major sights.
 Fall asleep in one town and wake up in the next.
 It’s a really comfortable and convenient way of travel.

 Want to take a more environmentally conscious decision?
-You can also book a felucca trip from Aswan to Luxor.
+You can also book a felucca or dahabiya trip from Aswan to Luxor.
 Less comfortable, but the better choice when it comes to fumes and less food waste

 GET ACCESS TO THE RESOURCES LIBRARY